cosmos/ibc/spec/core/ics-023-vector-commitments/README.md

 Commitment algorithms are expected to be fixed.
 New algorithms can be introduced by versioning connections and channels.

-## Example Implementation

-Coming soon.

-## Other Implementations
+## Example Implementations

-Coming soon.
+- Implementations of ICS 23 in Go and Rust can be found in [cosmos/ics23 repository](https://github.com/cosmos/ics23).

 ## History